-Our sketch would be incomplete did we not refer to the very considerable family of Brights which spread from Bern township northwards and westwards to the limits of the courty of Berks, and who are still largely repre-sented in the townships of Penn, Jeffersen, Centre, the Tulpehockens, the Heidelbergs, the Berns and Bern-ville.
+Our sketch would be incomplete did we not refer to the very considerable family of Brights which spread from family of Brights which spread from Bern township northwards and west-wards to the limits of the county of Berks, and who are still largely repre-sented in the townships of Penn, sented in the townships of Penn, Jefferson, Centre, the Tulpehockens, the Heidelbergs, the Berns and Bern-ville.
 Their ancestor was David Brecht, who was a resident of Bern township long before the organization of the county in 1752.
-His name will be found on every extant assessment list up to the period of his death in 1783.
-He was a large owner of valuable lands near Beinville and exercised no small influerre amont the people of his neighbor-hood.
+His name will be found long or every extant assessment list up to the period of his death in 1783.
+He was the period of his death in 1783.
+He was a large owner of valuable lands near Bernville and exercised no small influ-erce among the people of his neighbor-hood.
 In 1771 he was elected county commissioner and served till 1773, when he was succeeded by (2) Michael Brecht Senior.
-By his will on file in the Register's office, after providing for his wife Sarah, he devises to his only son, John, his large plantation of 500 acres, and gives to each of his seven daugh-t = vit, Marcaret, m. to Philip Himund via, Marcaret, m. to Philip Him-neoburg: Elizabeth, m. to Jacob Con-"" Ausdaldena, m. to Contal Reber; Catharine, m. to Philip Filbert; Susan-na, m. to George Geiss; Sarah, m. to David Bucks, and Barbura, m. to Peter Fibert, the sum of £200, almost a fortune at that early day.
-John Bright died in 1824, teaving a widow, Anna Maria, and seven children, viz., Peter To... cel, David, John, May, m. to David Arne: Sarah, m. to Thomas Fetters, and Susanna Bright, David and John meyed to Ohio.
-His son Jacob.
-1792-1875, remained on part of the land near Beenville and was well known to the writer of this sketch.
-His son, Aman-don Bright, was elected Treasurer of Perks county several years ago, but has since died.
-In a conversation with him relative to his ancestry I found he could go no further back than his grandfather.
-John Bright.
+By his will on file in the Register's office, after providing for his wife Sarah, he devises to his only son, take his large plantation of 500 across John, his large plantation of 500 acres, and gives to each of his seven daughmelburg; Elizabeth, m. to Jacob Conrad: Magdalena, m. to Conrad Reber; Catharine, m. to Philip Filbert: Susan-na, m. to George Geiss; Sarah, m. to David Bucks, and Barbara, m. to Peter Filbert, the sum of £900, a'most a for-tune at that early day.
+John Bright tune at that early day.
+John Bright died in 1824, leaving a widow, Anna Ma-ria, and seven children, viz., Peter, Ja-cob, David, John, Mary, m. to David Arneld: Sarah, m. to Thomas Fetters, and Susanna Bright.
+David and John meyed to Ohio.
+His son Jacob, 1792-1875, remained on part of the land near Beinville and was well known to the writes of this sketch.
+His son, Amandon Bright, was elected Treasurer of Berks county several years ago, but has since died.
+In a conversation with him relative to his ancestry I found he could go no further ba grandfather, John Bright, As David Bright, of 1 back than his

-As David Bright, of Reading, and John Bright, of Bern, occasionally visited each other, the inference was that the relationship between them was not very distant, and the probability seemed very strong that David Brecht, of Bern, who died in 1783, was a brother of the emigrant.
-Michael, This would the emigrant, Michael, 1995 and 1996 make Johannes Brecht, of Schriesheim, their common ancestor.
-But the accldental finding of a deed on record in Deed Book, vol. 1, in the Recorder's offlow, dated April 17, 1754, in which David Brecht, of Bern township, conveyed to his brother Hannes a tract of land on the Tutpehocken, showed that the father of the parties to the deed was Stophen, of Lancaster (now Berks) county, to whom the Penns conveyed the tract in 1745, that Stephen died in 1746, and that it was acquired by his son David by proceedings after his death.
+Reading, and John Bright, of Bern, occasionally vis-ited each other, the inference was that the relationship between them was not very distant, and the probability seem-ed very strong that David Brecht, of Pern, who died in 1783, was a brother of the emigrant, Michael.
+This would make Johannes Brecht, of Schriesheim, their common ancestor.
+But the accidental finding of a deed on record in Deed Book, vol. 1, in the Recorder's of fice, dated April 17, 1754, in which David Brecht, of Bern township, conveyed to his brother Hannes a tract of land on the Tulpehocken, showed that the fath er of the parties to the deed was Stephen, of Lancaster (now Berks) county, to whom the Penns conveyed the tract in 1745, that Stephen died in 1746, and that it was acquired by his son David by proceedings after his death.
 As the Brights of Bern are not descended from the immediate ancestor of the emigrant, they need not be further considered in this connection.